MeldrickWee/AskMyPDF/README.md

 ### 3. Enter your OpenAI API key

 Type your OpenAI API key into the input field, which is masked for security purposes.
 The API key is never saved.
-However, it is recommended you still deactivate and delete the key from your OpenAI account after trying out the app.
+However, it is recommended that you still deactivate and delete the key from your OpenAI account after trying out the app.
 Your OpenAI account needs to have a payment method entered or you will run into a ratelimit error since every API request is charged at $0.002 per 1k tokens.